 - Warm blankets or reflective Mylar thermal blankets

 However, you should make sure to customize your kit to your family’s needs.
 If you have a baby, for example, you should keep a supply of diapers and baby food on hand.
 If a member of your family has a specific medical condition, like diabetes or asthma, make sure you have an extra supply of medicine like insulin or an inhaler.
-You can find an extensive recommended list here.

 Step Two: Develop Your Family Disaster Plan